Govt acts to stop high-tax states from skirting $10K cap

 WHY IS THIS IMPORTANT?

-Taxpayers could have less incentive to donate without getting a deduction or having the deduction reduced.
+Taxpayers could have less incentive to donate without getting a deduction or if the deduction is reduced.

 WHAT’S HAPPENING IN THE HIGH-TAX STATES?